 The town council does not charge community groups to hire the Market Place.
 The only cost for an event is for use of electricity if required, currently £13.25 inclusive of VAT per bollard (there is one on each side of the Market Place) per day.

-Please note that Mondays are reserved for the Charter Market although a bank holiday Monday may be available as the Charter Market does not operate on Bank Holidays.
+Please note that Mondays are reserved for the Charter Market, although a Bank Holiday Monday may be available as the Charter Market does not operate on Bank Holidays.

 Sale of food on the Market Place

-Natasha’s Law, which came into effect in October 2021, requires food businesses to now clearly provide:
+‘Natasha’s Law’ came into effect in October 2021 and requires food businesses to clearly provide:

-– The name of the food
+– the name of the food

-– A complete list of all the ingredients and with the 14 allergenic ingredients emphasized (for example in bold, italics or a different colour) on the labels of foods prepackaged for direct sale on the premises (PPDS).
+– a complete list of all the ingredients and with the 14 allergenic ingredients emphasized (for example in bold, italics or a different colour) on the labels of foods prepackaged for direct sale on the premises (PPDS).

 Sale of alcohol on the Market Place

 In order to sell alcohol under the licence you must designate a person who will be at your event at all times whilst alcohol is being sold and that person should hold a Personal Licence.
-There is a fee of £12 (inc. VAT) payable by all organisations in order to be given permission to sell alcohol.
-We are aware that organisations using the Market Place are not-for-profit or charitable but the charge is made to cover the Council’s costs in administering the important requirements of the alcohol licence.
+There is a fee of £12.25 (inc. VAT) payable by all organisations in order to be given permission to sell alcohol.
+We are aware that many organisations using the Market Place are not-for-profit or charitable but the charge is made to cover the Council’s costs in administering the important requirements of the alcohol licence.

 If you are unable to nominate a Personal Licence holder you may still be able to obtain permission to sell alcohol dependent on the nature of your event and the availability of a Council Personal Licence holder on the day of your event.
-If permission is given then a fee of £60 (inc. VAT) is payable.
+If permission is given then a fee of £102 (inc. VAT) is payable.